 CloudForte Blog #1 for posting in Jan 2018 on Unisys.com under Peter ODonoghue and social media promotion

-Unisys and AWS Partnership Will Move Federal Government Agencies to the Cloud Faster, Better and Cheaper
+Unisys and AWS Partnership Will Move Federal Government Agencies to the Cloud Faster, Better, and Cheaper

 It’s deceptively easy to simply just “move to the cloud”.
 It’s flat-out hard to realize the IT transformation benefits.
-Government agencies have discovered this frustrating truth over the past several years – and are ready for a change.
+Government agencies have discovered this frustrating truth over the past several years—and are ready for a change.
 The good news is that Unisys and Amazon Web Services (AWS) are partnering to bring about that change.

-The problem stems from a simplistic notion of the cloud: the belief that it is possible to “lift and shift” infrastructure and applications to the cloud and instantly reap cost savings.
-The reality is that while it is possible to save in capital costs by moving applications to the cloud, those savings typically get eaten up trying to manage modernizing applications that were never adapted to the cloud environment.
+The problem stems from a simplistic notion of the cloud: the belief that it is possible to “lift and shift” infrastructure and applications to the cloud and instantly reap the benefits – including substantial cost savings.
+The reality is that while it is possible to save in capital costs by moving applications to the cloud, those savings typically get eaten up trying to manage applications that were never optimized for the cloud with staff that has not been reskilled for this very different environment.

 The problem is then compounded when agencies discover that there are security gaps in their now-hybrid IT environment, as well as redundancies and problematic legacy code.
-The apps are not architected in such a way as to take advantage of the full capabilities of the cloud, or the many micro-services cloud providers offer.
+The apps are not architected in such a way as to take advantage of the full capabilities of the cloud, or the many native cloud services providers offer.

 Starting with the End Result in Mind

-So, what is the solution?
-AWS has unquestionable benefits for government agencies as the clear market leader, but those benefits cannot be gained by zeroing in on the technology.
+What is the solution?
+AWS has unquestionable benefits for Federal agencies as the clear market leader, but those benefits cannot be gained by zeroing in on the technology.
 Instead, leveraging the cloud must begin by asking business-oriented questions to optimize migration and management such as:

 What are my objectives in moving to the cloud? (e.g., efficiency, cost savings, reliability, risk-reduction, customer convenience, etc.)